blackadi/GraphAPI_addKey_API_SP/README.md

   ![Package Structure](images/AccessTokenRequestwithCertificate.PNG)

-- Generate PoP (proof of possession)
+  The Access token request with a certificate is returned.

+- Generating proof of possession tokens for rolling keys.

   > :information_source: Authentication_MissingOrMalformed error will be returned if PoP is not signed with the already uploaded certificate.

-  Get new certificate info from the code, then to old certificate to get PoP from it.
+  Using the sample code we can extract the certificate info which we want to add, as follow:

   ![Package Structure](images/GetNewCertInfo.PNG)